Questioned document examination: Certification

 Due to the nature of certification, there are many bodies that provide this service.
 Most provide certification to individuals from a particular country or geographic area.
 In some places, the term accreditation may be used instead of certification.
 Either way, in the present context, it refers to the assessment of an examiner's competency and qualifications by an independent (third-party) organization of professionals.

-International (border-less) certifying bodies
+Certifying bodies

 Forensic Science Society (UK)

-The Forensic Science Society (UK) provides their members with the opportunity to obtain a Professional Postgraduate Diploma in forensic disciplines, including Questioned Document Examination.
-The program is accredited by the University of Strathclyde.
-Successful applicants are entitled to use the postnominal 'FSSocDip'.
+The Forensic Science Society (UK) provided its members, not limited to UK residents, with the opportunity to obtain a Professional Postgraduate Diploma in forensic disciplines, including Questioned Document Examination, and to use the postnominal 'FSSocDip'.
+The program was accredited by the University of Strathclyde.

-Since membership in the FSS (UK) is open to anyone regardless of where they live or work, this is effectively an international certification.

-United States, Canada and Mexico

 American Board of Forensic Document Examiners

-The American Board of Forensic Document Examiners, Inc. (ABFDE) provides third-party certification for professional forensic document examiners from Canada, Mexico, the United States of America as well as Australia and New Zealand.
+The American Board of Forensic Document Examiners, Inc. (ABFDE) provides third-party certification for professional forensic document examiners from Canada, Mexico, the United States of America, Australia and New Zealand.
 The ABFDE is accredited by the Forensic Specialties Accreditation Board.

 Board of Forensic Document Examiners

-The Board of Forensic Document Examiners (BFDE) provides certification of forensic document examiners.
-The BFDE is accredited by the Forensic Specialties Accreditation Board.
+The US Board of Forensic Document Examiners (BFDE) provides certification of forensic document examiners.
+The BFDE is accredited by the Forensic Specialties Accreditation Board, which does not have any international affiliations.